Chirag-ahir/SFC-Preparation/README.md

 - You can set field permissions such as (Visible, Read Only)

 What is Data loader?<br>
 Data Loader is a client application for the bulk import or export of data.
-Use it to insert, update, delete, or export Salesforce records.<br>
+It supports insert, update, delete, hard delete, export and export all operations for salesforce records. <br>
 - When you import data into salesforce through dataloader, once import completes success file and error file wil generate which will show you results & errors of your operation.<br>
 - While exporting data through dataloader, it is allowing you to select which fields you want to export for any object also allow you to add any filter condition.<br>
 - While importing data you can save .sdl mapping file into dataloader.